FPIDs 431821-2-52-01 and 443770-1-52-01

 FDOT plans for future improvements along this corridor from north of Hillsborough Avenue to north of Bearrs Avenue that will add one general purpose lane in each direction.
 These improvements are not currently funded for construction.

 Previously, FDOT screened several concepts for this corridor up to Bearrs Avenue during the PD&E study phase, including a boulevard concept and the addition of express lanes.
-The Department met with the Hillsborough Metropolitan Planning Organization (MPO), the City of Tampa, and community members to discuss FDOT’s approach to evaluating the concepts along this corridor.
-FDOT and the Hillsborough MPO determined that there are local decisions and investments that would be required for the boulevard to move forward (land use policy decisions, local transit investments, etc.) that are best addressed at the local level.
+The Department met with the Hillsborough Transportation Planning Organization (TPO), the City of Tampa, and community members to discuss FDOT’s approach to evaluating the concepts along this corridor.
+FDOT and the Hillsborough TPO determined that there are local decisions and investments that would be required for the boulevard to move forward (land use policy decisions, local transit investments, etc.) that are best addressed at the local level.
 Additionally, after receiving input from the community on the addition of express lanes, FDOT removed this concept from further consideration.

 Click here to view the latest project fact sheet.